 Another example that provides comparable results for board diversity is Pennon.
-The charts present a comparison of results with the previous year across several criteria for board composition including independence, diversity, tenure and experience.
+The charts present a comparison of results with the previous year across

 Supply Chain Coverage

 Supply chains are critical links that connect an organization's inputs to its outputs.
 Many companies' greatest sustainability risks and opportunities are in the supply chain.
 However, sustainability efforts of many companies are limited to measuring the sustainability of their own business operations and do not extend these efforts to their suppliers and customers.
 Encouraging companies to measure and report more details about suppliers can lead to improved performance.